EnaSmoak/investigate-database_dvdrentals/README.md

 # Investigate-Database---dvdrentals
 The purpose of this project is to investigate dvdrental database by

-+ writing queries to answer the questions below;
++ write queries to answer the questions below;

   	+ Who are the top 10 paying customers and what are their detials?